 Steps to Becoming an Accountant in Maine

 Maine’s Board of Accountancy issues licenses to candidates interested in becoming CPAs.
-In order to become an accountant eligible for CPA licensure, candidates must earn a bachelor’s degree and log a total of 150 semester hours of college credit before passing the Uniform CPA Exam and gaining one year of supervised experience.
-With traditional bachelor’s programs only including 120 semester hours, online master’s degrees in accounting have made earning the full 150 semester hours required for a CPA license more accessible than ever.
+To become eligible for CPA licensure, candidates must earn a bachelor’s degree and log a total of 150 semester hours of college credit before passing the Uniform CPA Exam and gaining one year of supervised experience.
+With traditional bachelor’s programs including about 120 semester hours, online master’s degrees in accounting have made earning the full 150 semester hours required for a CPA license more accessible than ever.

-While Maine does not house any of the “Big Four” international CPA firms, there are local firms that employ CPAs who perform business advisory and tax filing services.
-Notable among these is Countinghouse Associates in New Gloucester; Berry, Dunn, McNeil & Parker in Portland, and Loiselle, Goodwin and Hinds in Bangor.
+While Maine does not house any of the “Big Four” international CPA firms, there are many regional firms that employ CPAs who perform business advisory and tax filing services.
+Notable among these is Countinghouse Associates in New Gloucester; Berry, Dunn, McNeil & Parker in Portland; and Loiselle, Goodwin and Hinds in Bangor.

 Salary and Employment Facts about Accountancy in Maine

-The median salary for an accountant in Maine was $63,150 in 2018 according to the Bureau of Labor Statistics.
-More experienced accountants in the 90th percentile of this occupation earned an average of $104,050 that year.
 But this general classification doesn’t tell the whole story.
-Accounting is a profession that can’t be defined in general terms, with specialized roles, an array of different credentials and industry-specific expertise all adding up to a variety of different positions and an equally varied range of salaries.
+Accounting is a profession that can’t be defined in general terms, with specialized roles, an array of different credentials, and industry-specific expertise all adding up to a variety of different positions and an equally varied range of salaries.

 Salaries for Accountants in Maine Working in Different Specialized Roles

-Forensic accounting is a specialty reserved for those accountants with the expertise to examine financial records and collect evidence for use in criminal or civil proceedings, so it comes as no surprise that their salaries exceed other types of corporate accountants.
-The starting salary range for these accounting professionals in Portland is $72,200-$137,512, with the those in the 50th percentile earning $87,400.
+Forensic accounting is a specialty reserved for those accountants with the expertise to examine financial records and collect evidence for use in criminal or civil proceedings, so it comes as no surprise that their salaries often exceed other types of corporate accountants.
+According to the BLS, these financial specialists earn about $82,410 which represents the 75th percentile among the Maine’s accountants and auditors.

 Accountants in Executive Roles

 Chief Financial Officers are at the top of the accounting compensation pyramid.
 Though they have left the accounting departments they may have started in years ago to step into the executive wing, it’s their accounting chops that helped get them there.
-It’s no surprise then that they are very well compensated for those years of experience, and for the CPA licenses they often hold.
-For example, CFOs in the bottom 25th percent in Portland earn $115,188 as base pay, while the top five percent earn $472,388.
+It’s no surprise that they are well-compensated for those years of experience and for the CPA licenses they often hold.

 Salaries for Maine’s Accountants in Metro and Non-metro Areas of the State